Indigenous Knowledges

 From 2026, Discovery units will become a required part of all Murdoch University degrees.
 The following Indigenous Knowledges units have been approved as university-wide Discovery units:

-Your studies will broaden your perspectives with both complementary and alternative worldviews to Western-based disciplinary knowledge.
-You’ll will be introduced to Indigenous Knowledges from a lens that extends beyond social sciences, including health and physical sciences and education.
+Studying Indigenous Knowledges at Murdoch University broadens your perspective through engagement with worldviews that complement and challenge Western‑based disciplinary knowledge.
+You’ll be introduced to Indigenous Knowledges from a lens that extends beyond social sciences, including health and physical sciences and education.

 Your understanding of Indigenous Knowledges gained throughout your learning journey will give you the skills to engage with and support Indigenous communities including Aboriginal and Torres Strait Islander communities, in respectful and impactful ways.